uqfoundation/dill/README.md

 The latest released version of dill is available from::
     http://dev.danse.us/trac/pathos

-Dill is distributed under a modified BSD license.
+Dill is distributed under a 3-clause BSD license.

 Development Release
 -------------------